-Note: All criteria for veteran and spouse eligibility will be applied as written in Maryland's WIOA State Plan, Section 9.
+Note: All criteria for veteran and spouse eligibility will be applied as written in Maryland's WIOA State Plan, Section 9. (review for more details on veteran and spouse eligibility)

-In accordance with Maryland's State Plan, veterans and eligible spouses will continue to receive priority of service for all USDOL-funded job training programs, which include WIOA programs.
+In accordance with Maryland's State Plan, veterans and eligible persons will continue to receive priority of service for all USDOL-funded job training programs, which include WIOA programs.
 However, as described in TEGL 10-09, when programs are statutorily required to provide priority for a particular group of individuals, such as the WIOA priority described below, priority must be provided in the following order:

-- 1. First, to veterans and eligible spouses who are also included in the groups given statutory priority for WIOA adult formula funds.
-This means that veterans and eligible spouses who are also recipients of public assistance, other low-income individuals, or individuals who are basic skills deficient would receive first priority for services provided with WIOA adult formula funds. - 2.
+- 1. First, to veterans and eligible persons who are also included in the groups given statutory priority for WIOA adult formula funds.
+This means that veterans and eligible persons who are also recipients of public assistance, other low-income individuals, or individuals who are basic skills deficient would receive first priority for services provided with WIOA adult formula funds. - 2.
 Second, to non-covered persons (that is, individuals who are not veterans or eligible spouses) who are included in the groups given priority for WIOA adult formula funds. - 3.
-Third, to veterans and eligible spouses who are not included in WIOA's priority groups. - 4.
+Third, to veterans and eligible persons who are not included in WIOA's priority groups. - 4.
 Last, to non-covered persons outside the groups given priority under WIOA.

-1 st Veterans and eligible spouses who are also low-income, recipients of public assistance and/or basic Priority skills deficient 2 nd Individuals who are not veterans or eligible spouses, are recipients of public assistance, other low- Priority income individuals, or individuals who are basic skills deficient 3 rd Vatarons and aligible snowed who did not most "first priority" conditions Priority Veterans and eligible spouses who did not meet "first priority" conditions 4 th Individuals who are residents of the Carroll Local Area and who are not veterans and do not meet Priority criteria to be considered a target population
+1 st Veterans and eligible persons who are also low-income, recipients of public assistance and/or Priority basic skills deficient

+2 nd Priority Individuals who are not veterans or eligible spouses, are recipients of public assistance, other low-income individuals, or individuals who are basic skills deficient 3 rd Veterans and eligible persons who did not meet "first priority" conditions Priority 4 th Priority TEGL 10-9 level wording for level 4-page 8 par iv which states "Non-covered persons outside the program-specific mandatory or spending requirement or limitation then receive the fourth level of priority for the program or service.